-Pennsylvania has laws which must be followed when it comes to dealing with a parent who wishes to relocate with a child.
+Pennsylvania has specific laws when it comes to dealing with a parent who wishes to relocate with their child.

 - “Relocation” is defined as “a change in residence of the child which significantly impairs the ability of a non-relocating party to exercise custodial rights.”